In Italy, the rules governing insurance and reinsurance contracts and business are spread over a number of different statutory instruments.

-According to a report recently published by Swiss Re, emerging risks are considered the clash between digital technology and legacy hardware, the spread of 5G mobile networks, the increasingly limited flexibility of fiscal and monetary policy, genetic testing and its effects on the insurance industry, as well as the effects of climate change on public health.
+In addition to the aforementioned risk brought up by the well-known pandemic, not dissimilarly from the previous year, emerging risks are considered the clash between digital technology and legacy hardware, the spread of 5G mobile networks, the increasingly limited flexibility of fiscal and monetary policy, genetic testing and its effects on the insurance industry, as well as the effects of climate change on public health.

-According to the recent reports on the insurance sector, these past years results have shown a predominance of environmental risks (climate change, natural resources) and technology changes (eg, the Internet of Things or IoT), Artificial Intelligence (AI) and cyber risk, in addition to financial uncertainty.
+According to the recent reports on the insurance sector, recent years have shown a predominance of environmental risks (climate change, natural resources) and technology changes including the Internet of Things (IoT), Artificial Intelligence (AI) and cyber-risk, in addition to financial uncertainty.

 Private sector companies can also contribute in limiting the impact of these risks.
 According to researchers, regulating construction in flood zones is one of the best examples of how companies and public authorities can work together for change.